Finding the right insurance for your general contracting business is an important step in protecting and growing your business.

 - You are hired to remodel a client’s office.
 You hire a subcontractor to complete the plumbing work since your company does not have plumbing expertise.
 The plumbing subcontractor installs a pipe incorrectly, leading to a burst pipe that causes water damage to the client’s office.
 The client sues your company for damages.
 Your business would be responsible for the damage, and your insurance company may not cover the damages since the work was performed by a subcontractor.

-When you hire a subcontractor, ask to see their Certificate of Insurance for both commercial general liability insurance as well as workers’ compensation.
+When you hire a subcontractor, ask to see their certificate of insurance (COI) for both commercial general liability insurance as well as workers’ compensation.
 For liability insurance, you should also request that they add your company as “Additional Insured” onto their insurance policy.
 This will ensure that the subcontractor’s insurance company will cover your business if you are sued over work performed by the subcontractor.

 If your subcontractor can’t obtain liability or workers’ compensation insurance, you can add the subcontractor to your insurance policies.
 Contact your insurance company or agent/broker and request that they add the subcontractor as “Additional Insured” under your policy.
 This will cover the work that they do for your company but will not provide coverage for work they do for others.
 Adding subcontractors as “Additional Insured” may require the payment of additional premiums.